aborroy/alfresco-genai/README.md

   * [alfresco-ai-model](alfresco-ai/alfresco-ai-model) defines a custom Alfresco content model to store summaries, terms and prompts to be deployed in Alfresco Repository and Share App
   * [alfresco-ai-applier](alfresco-ai/alfresco-ai-applier) uses the Alfresco REST API to apply summaries or terms for a populated Alfresco Repository based on the application of the `genai:summarizable` aspect
   * [alfresco-ai-listener](alfresco-ai/alfresco-ai-listener) listens to messages and generates summaries, apply terms and reply answers for create or updated nodes in Alfresco Repository
+* [compose.yaml](compose.yaml) file describes a deployment for Alfresco and GenAI Stack services using `include` directive

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────┐